 Jupyter Notebook is an open-source web application to record, create and share computational documents.
 It is an interactive computing platform and utilizes Python.
-Jupyter Notebook can be used to compute, and analyze mathematical and physical sciences data.
-It offers a simple, streamlined, document-centric experience.
+Jupyter Notebook can be used to compute and analyze mathematics and physical sciences data.
+It offers a simple, streamlined, document centric experience.

 Two common ways to install Jupyter notebooks